Comparisons13 min read

 Who Should Choose ProtonVPN?

-Go with ProtonVPN if you want a VPN that feels like a premium product and actually backs it up with verifiable credentials.
+Go with ProtonVPN if you want a VPN that feels premium and actually backs it up with verifiable credentials.

-• Business professionals who handle sensitive client data and need the peace of mind of Swiss privacy law
+• Business professionals handling sensitive client data who need Swiss privacy law protection

-• Streaming enthusiasts who need reliable access to Netflix, BBC iPlayer, Disney+, and others
+• Streaming enthusiasts who need reliable access to Netflix, BBC iPlayer, Disney+, and similar services

-• Privacy newcomers who want something that just works without a steep learning curve
+• Privacy newcomers who want something that just works without a learning curve

-• Users in countries with moderate internet restrictions who need consistent VPN performance
+• Users in countries with moderate internet restrictions needing consistent VPN performance

 Protonvpn